 In saying that, the cost of public transportation in Munich is not cheap, so knowing which ticket to buy will help you save your pocket.
 If you plan to stay in Munich long-term, getting a bike is definitely the way to go.

-When first arriving in Munich, it’s absolutely recommended that you download and register on the Munich Transport Corporations fantastic MVG app.
+When first arriving in Munich, perhaps at Munich Airport, it’s absolutely recommended that you download and register on the Munich Transport Corporations fantastic MVG app.
 The app has a journey planner and it’s very user-friendly.
 You can enter either an address or the station name to find the quickest and/or easiest route.
 Through the MVG app, you can also buy tickets directly.
 View a whole range of Munich Maps HERE.

 We’ve found this app to perform way better than Google Maps and it has proven to be more accurate.
 It provides constant updates, especially when there are road disruptions.
 Unfortunately, this is very common these days, especially as there are many train construction works over the weekends.